marioxabel/readme-generator/result/README.md

 - [License](#license)

 ## Installation
+run npm -i to install required packages

 ## Usage
+run node index.js to run the app, continue filling all the questions until you finish and a README file will be created on the /result folder.

 ## How to Contribute
-If you created an application or package and would like other developers to contribute it, you can include guidelines for how to do so.
-The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.
+To contribute create a branch and open a pull request commenting the changes you want to implement

 ## Questions
-Go the extra mile and write tests for your application.
-Then provide examples on how to run them here.
+You can reach me for questions at email@email.com or at [gihub profile](https://github.com/marioxabel)

 ## License
-Distributed under the Academic Free License v3.0.
-[Click to see the full AFL-3.0 license](https://choosealicense.com/licenses/afl-3.0/).
+Distributed under the Mozilla Public License 2.0.
+[Click to see the full MPL-2.0 license](https://choosealicense.com/licenses/mpl-2.0/).
----